denten-books/plain-text/2-device.md

 does one stop?
 Should literary analysis involve also the architecture of one's desk, one's room, and bookstore?

-In this light, Morenos's psychodrama, Shklovsky's estrangement, and Benjamin's interruption can all be seen as variations on the same critical materialist practice, aimed at the analysis and the partial disruption of received technological inheritance.
+In this light, Moreno's psychodrama, Shklovsky's estrangement, and Benjamin's interruption can all be seen as variations on the same critical materialist practice, aimed at the analysis and the partial disruption of received technological inheritance.
 Even if we break with Marx on the primacy of